rockettheme/docs/Docs/wordpress/themes/lexicon/INDEX.md

 ---
-title: Lexicon
+title: Lexicon (Gantry 5 Edition)
-description: Your Guide to Using the Lexicon Theme for WordPress
+description: Your Guide to Using the Lexicon (Gantry 5 Edition) Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/!lexicon:Lexicon

 ---